badfeather/bfnest/README.md

 * To perform a major bump, ie. '1.0.0', run `grunt bump-major`.

 #### Style Tester
-* Included is a very low-level style-testing guide of sorts.
-To use, open `assets/docs/style-tester.html`, copy all the contents, and paste in a new post or page on your Wordpress install in Text (not Visual) editing mode.
-Save this as a draft, then preview.
-Now you can see your type styles in action.
-For more thorough testing of your theme, download and import WordPress' [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).
+* Included is a very low-level style-tester custom page template.
+To use in your theme, set a page in your site to use that template.
+To add content to the style tester, edit `partials/style-tester.php`

 #### Good luck
 * As with all things code-related, the only real way to understand where I'm coming from is to read the code and scratch your head.